ccxt/ccxt/wiki/Manual.md

 ##### Stop Loss Orders

-The same as Trigger Orders, but the direction matters.
+The same as Trigger Order, but the direction matters.
 Implemented by specifying a `stopLossPrice` parameter (for the stop loss triggerPrice), and also automatically implemented `triggerDirection` on behalf of user, so instead of regular Trigger Order, you can use this as an alternative.

 Suppose you entered a long position (you bought) at 1000 and want to protect yourself from losses from a possible price drop below 700.
 You would place a stop loss order with triggerPrice at 700.
 For that stop loss order either you would specify a limit price or it will be executed at market price.